onurrtosunn/Deep-Leerning-w-Tensorflow/README.md

 ## [Tensorflow Fundamentals](https://github.com/onurrtosunn/Deep-Leerning-w-Tensorflow/blob/main/Tensorflow-Fundamentals/tensorflow_fundamentals.ipynb)

-We tried Introduction to tensors, Getting information from tensor, Manipulating tensors, Tensors and NumPy, Using @tf.function, Using GPUs with TensorFlow in this notebook
+I tried Introduction to tensors, Getting information from tensor, Manipulating tensors, Tensors and NumPy, Using @tf.function, Using GPUs with TensorFlow in this notebook